top of page

 • Assisted the local government of Nzara in repairing the county administration block, the county court house, the main roads, and the airstrip

-• Dug pits for garbage disposal using our personnel, vehicles and equipment
+• Dug pits for safe garbage disposal using our personnel, vehicles and equipment

 bottom of page